JBenAnderson/Eye-contact/README.md

 Usage
 ------------------------------------------------
-Drop bigEyes.html into browser and thats it!
+Download eyes folder and load index.html into your favorite browser

 Roadmap